April Crisis: Government reshuffling

 Responding to unrest among Russia's lower classes, Milyukov and the War Minister, Alexandr Guchkov, both resigned.
 The cabinet was subsequently reorganized to include socialists.
 Victor Chernov, a leader of the Socialist Revolutionaries (SRs) was now Minister of Agriculture, and Irakli Tsereteli, a Menshevik, was in charge of Posts and Telegraphs.
 The far-left leaning Bolsheviks refused to participate in what they viewed as the "bourgeois" coalition government.
 This left Lenin and the Bolsheviks as the only group that held fast to their anti-war policy, due to the collaboration and compromise needed for the other left-leaning political groups to work with the coalition government.

 Increase in Bolshevik popularity

 The Bolsheviks were the only political party that remained unwavering in their stance against Russia's involvement in the war.
 Lenin believed that the "international, imperialist war," would be better turned into a series of revolutionary wars within the warring nations.
-The Bolshevik Party's strict stance against Russia's participation in World War 1 led to an increase in the party's popularity.
+The Bolshevik Party's strict stance against Russia's participation in World War I led to an increase in the party's popularity.